Dynnwa/Workout_Program/README.md

 Phase 4 Task 2: inplemented a map interface with my program.
 The keys for the map are muscle gorups and the items are lists of Exercises that train that muscle gorup.

+Phase 4 Task 3: Now that I have actually finished my project, I would say a big thing for me to refactor would be adding more abstraction into my GUI classes.
+I added the UML to data.